Field Experiences Frequently Asked Questions

 When do I start/finish?

 You are expected to follow your cooperating teacher’s schedule.
 You will start when your cooperating teacher is expected in the classroom and finish the Wednesday before graduation.
+Candidates completing a dual endorsement with special education will have an extended time in the classroom based on being placed 10 weeks for each endorsement.
 You will be expected to attend seminars and present your assessment presentation on campus.

 How many days can I be absent?